March marks a year in lockdown.

-Early-rising is tricky as it’s hard to adjust a natural wake-time, but losing an hour overnight on the 28th provides a relatively easy way to shift to a later morning wake-up.
+Early-rising is tricky as it’s hard to adjust a natural wake-time.
+But losing an hour overnight provides a relatively easy way to shift to a later morning wake-up.

 If your little one sleeps 11 hours overnight but their wake-up time is earlier than you’d like,

 by doing nothing and letting them wake up naturally, the dreaded early wake automatically becomes a more civilised time.